zee-bit/EmotionRecog/README.md

 - Deployment of classifier on web and app possibly.

 #### Must for all mentees
-- Create a separate branch and work on issues created.
+- Create a PR for issues.
-- Machine Learning developers will create branch as ML_Name
-- App/ Web developers as Dev_Name
 - All must have a Dependencies file.
 - Proper folder-file structure must be followed.